albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

     }
     ```

-We can create a fourth interface, called `JackOfAllTrades` that extends all the interfaces.
+We can create a fourth interface, called `JackOfAllTrades` that extends all three interfaces.

 ```java
 package demo;